Natural History: Birds

 Return to Kits Homepage

 This kit includes wings from over a dozen taxonomic orders.
-Each student can have a wing in front of them for hands-on learning about the anatomy of a bird wing, the different types of feathers and the functions they serve, and the diverse ways in which birds achieve flight.
+Students can use hands-on specimens to explore the anatomy of a bird wing, the different types of feathers and the functions they serve, and the diverse ways in which birds achieve flight.
 The diversity of this kit provides opportunities for the students to sort and classify birds, and to investigate evolution and taxonomy.

 What’s in the Kit?